usethesource/rascal-website/courses/Bibliography/Bibliography.md

 ### 2010's

+* 🎓 Ali Afroozeh and Anastasia Izmaylova, Practical General Top-down Parsers.
+(2019) Universiteit van Amsterdam.
+   > This double thesis explores the GLL parsing algorithm as well as parsing combinators for adding context information
+   > to parsing in a principled manner with the aim of finding practical solutions to the disambiguation problem.
+   > The result is the elegant use of data-dependent context-free grammars to desugar high-level
+   > disambiguation constructor to (such as operator precedence and the offside rule).

 * 🎓 Michael Steindorfer, Efficient Immutable Collections.
 (2017) Universiteit van Amsterdam.
    > This thesis describes the core data-structures and optimizations required for Rascal's implementation
    > of relational calculus: relations, sets and maps.
 The trie map is the core vehicle, and the contributions